Weten-Ogen/Weten-Ogen/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=weten-ogen&label=Profile%20views&color=0e75b6&style=flat" alt="weten-ogen" /> </p>

-<p align="center">I have been facinated by computers since  i was 7.
+<p align="center">I have been fascinated by computers since  i was 7.
 Finally I am achieving my dream of working on computers.
 I am open to Jobs, Assitants, and also tech-talks.I will be very glad if you have any advice for me after going through my repos.
 Thank you</p>

 - 🔭 I’m currently working on **Cs50x, Cs50P, Cs50AI, Cs50W**